citp/privacy-policy-historical/r/ra/ray/raymourflanigan.com.md

-> *The following text is extracted and transformed from the raymourflanigan.com privacy policy that was archived on 2008-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080609023307id_/http%3A//www.raymourflanigan.com/catalog/pop_up-privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the raymourflanigan.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217094422id_/http%3A//www.raymourflanigan.com/catalog/pop_up-privacy.asp) for the most accurate reproduction.*

-# Furniture for Every Room at Raymour & Flanigan - Privacy
+# Privacy Policy

 Raymour & Flanigan Furniture is committed to protecting your personal information.
 As a reminder, Raymour & Flanigan does not request personal information via e-mail or telemarketing.
 If someone contacts you in this manner and requests personal information on behalf of Raymour & Flanigan, DO NOT RESPOND!
 Delete, disregard or hang up.
 These questions are not from us.
 We want your personal information to remain private.
 If you have questions about Raymour & Flanigan's privacy practices, contact [privacy@raymourflanigan.com](mailto:%20privacy@raymourflanigan.com) or call toll free - 1.866.383.4484.